oernster/3D-printing-info/guides/setup-sounds-wavs-klipper.md

 ...the advanced option: gcode shell command.

+## 2) Enable audio in case you have not done so already: sudo raspi-config for that.

-## 2) Create a shell command similar to my shell command here: https://github.com/oernster/3D-printing-info/blob/main/printers/voronTrident350/print_start.sh
+## 3) Create a shell command similar to my shell command here: https://github.com/oernster/3D-printing-info/blob/main/printers/voronTrident350/print_start.sh

 This pre-supposes that you have a print_start.wav file.
 It also assumes you have aplay installed which if not on your variant of raspbian you can install with: sudo apt install aplay